Texas Tech tops No. 22 Texas 37-34 with FG in wild OT finish

 AP Sports Writer

-Hudson Card’s 28-yard pass to Tarique Milton got the Longhorns (2-2, 0-1) close with six seconds remaining, and they picked up another 10 yards on a quick pass with two seconds to go.
-Will Stone’s 48-yard kick as time expired forced overtime.
+Hudson Card’s 28-yard pass to Tarique Milton got the Longhorns close with six seconds remaining, and they picked up another 10 yards on a quick pass with two seconds to go.
+Bert Auburn’s 48-yard kick as time expired forced OT.

+Texas Tech fans might have had flashbacks to two years ago, when the Red Raiders couldn’t hold a 56-41 lead on Texas in the final three minutes of regulation in a 63-56 overtime loss on the same field.

+“Saw how much time they had left, so I was like, kind of slowing down the celebration,” Wolff said.
+“We’ve been in the situation with Texas where we’ve got to wait until the clock says zero, zero, zero.
+That’s what we did.
+Luckily we got that opportunity again in overtime.”

 Robinson’s 40-yard scoring run in the third quarter gave Texas a 31-17 lead, but the Red Raiders responded with their third TD drive of at least 10 plays.